CraftingInC/VulkanInC/README.md

 Since I am on windows, I used this version of GCC / MinGW : https://nuwen.net/mingw.html

-Keep in mind, update the vulkan version number to the correct one you have installed. ( You might have installed Vulkan in a different path then where I did. )
+Keep in mind, you will need to update the vulkan version number to the correct one you have installed. ( You might have installed Vulkan in a different path then where I did. )

 Get the VulkanSDK from here : https://vulkan.lunarg.com/